 Treatment Assignment and Randomisation Number

-Eligible patients will be randomised using a central web-based randomisation service called Sealed Envelope in a 1:1:1 ratio to one of the following treatment arms (each in addition to standard of care (SoC))
+Eligible patients will be randomised using a central web-based randomisation service called Sealed Envelope in a 1:1:1 ratio, stratified by site, to one of the following treatment arms (each in addition to standard of care (SoC))

 Arm 1: Baricitinib oral tablets (4mg OD) in addition to standard of care.
 In patients with a creatinine clearance between 30 and 60 ml/min inclusive or those aged 75, half dosing will be used.